They have a red or bluish colour and appear on the surface of the skin; particularly the legs, face and elsewhere (e.g. chest and breasts).

 They are most common on the outside of the thighs and around the knees but can occur anywhere on the legs or face.

-Spider veins are also called telangiectases and these are typically fed by reticular veins which in turn can be under pressure because of chronic venous incompetence.
-For this reason at Palm Clinic we prefer to perform a diagnostic ultrasound of all legs before spider veins treatment in case there are deeper veins which need to be treated first.
-If there are deeper veins needing to be treated we typically wait three months after the deeper treatment before treating the actual spider veins.
+Spider veins drain in to larger veins under the surface of the skin.
+If the veins that collect the blood from the spider veins are 'faulty' and too high pressure, treatment will usually be unsuccessful.
+For this reason, at Palm Clinic we prefer to perform a diagnostic ultrasound of all legs before spider vein treatment in case there are underlying veins which need to be treated first.
+If this is the case we typically wait three months after the underlying treatment before treating the actual spider veins.
+Although this can be a drawn out process it typically gets the best cosmetic results.

 Spider (or thread) veins can occur…